 Natural & Alternative Treatment Options

-Some potentially good news that I have reviewed is that you’re not entirely helpless if you are dealing with this terrible disease.
-In fact, you may be able to find relief in a matter of weeks to a few months by using natural alternatives.
+Some potentially good news I have reviewed is that you’re not entirely helpless if you are dealing with this terrible disease.
+You may find relief in a matter of weeks to a few months by using natural alternatives.
 However, for alternative methods to be effective, the sooner you catch it, the better off you’ll be.

-Caution: Always be sure to get a proper diagnosis before starting any treatment and discuss alternative treatments with your doctor before trying them.
+Caution: Always get a proper diagnosis before starting any treatment and discuss alternative therapies with your doctor before trying them.

 - Acetyl-L-Carnitine (ALCAR): ALCAR is an acetylated form of L-carnitine.
-It is naturally produced by the body but it is also available in supplement form that you can buy at a health-food store or online.
-It has been used in health and wellness circles for years as a mitochondrial boosting supplement that improves mood, learning, and memory.
+The body naturally produces it, but it is also available in supplement form that you can buy at a health-food store or online.
+It has been used in health and wellness circles for years as a mitochondrial-boosting supplement that improves mood, learning, and memory.
 It is also known to help burn fat and speed recovery in the gym.
 But it’s not just an “alternative” treatment.
-In fact, it has even been found in studies to help with things like depression and used clinically for a variety of purposes.
-For our purposes here, understand that studies have shown that ALCAR is “significantly” more effective than tamoxifen in reducing pain and in inhibiting the progression of both acute and early chronic Peyronie’s disease.
-Dosage ranges vary but 1 gram twice daily for at least three months has been reported to be successful.
+It has even been found in studies to help with things like depression and is used clinically for various purposes.
+For our purposes here, understand that studies have shown that ALCAR is “significantly” more effective than tamoxifen in reducing pain and inhibiting the progression of both acute and early chronic Peyronie’s disease.
+Dosage ranges vary, but 1 gram twice daily for at least three months has been reported to be successful.

-- N-acetyl-L-cysteine (NAC): NAC is an amino acid derivative that is well-known in the medical community.
-It has numerous medical uses but it is listed in this article because it may be a useful therapy for autoimmune/inflammatory diseases and because it helps to boost glutathione production.
-Dosage seems to vary but 1,200-1,800 mg/day for three to six months is often used.
+- N-acetyl-L-cysteine (NAC): NAC is an amino acid derivative well-known in the medical community.
+It has numerous medical uses, but it is listed in this article because it may be a useful therapy for autoimmune/inflammatory diseases and because it helps to boost glutathione production.
+Dosage seems to vary, but 1,200-1,800 mg/day for three to six months is often used.

-- Proteolytic enzymes: Proteolytic enzymes create dissolution of fibrin in the body.
+- Proteolytic enzymes: Proteolytic enzymes create the dissolution of fibrin in the body.
 Fibrin proteins make up scar tissue.
-Proteolytic enzymes are thought to dissolve (digest) the proteins and help to prevent the deposition of fibrin (which may help get rid of those painful plaques).
+Proteolytic enzymes are thought to dissolve (digest) the proteins and help prevent fibrin deposition (which may help get rid of those painful plaques).
 Highly fibrinolytic enzymes such as Serrapeptase, Lumbrokinase, and Nattokinase have been said to help.
 Buy from a reputable source and follow the instructions on the label.
 Some report improvement in as little as three months of continued use.

 - Castor Oil: Applying castor oil on the skin over the plaques may help soften the plaques and reduce associated pain.
 While results vary, some have seen results in three months but note a substantial difference in as little as 2-3 weeks.

-- Shockwave / Sonic Treatment: Some men have reported great success with this technique once the disease has stabilized (see ALCAR above).
+- Shockwave / Sonic Treatment: Some men have reported success with this technique once the disease has stabilized (see ALCAR above).
 Using extracorporeal shockwave therapy (ESWT) machines or even the backside of a sonic toothbrush (opposite the bristles, of course) and using an oil (like castor oil) as a lubricant, set the machine to its highest setting and press firmly against the plaques.
-Massage the plaques in a circular motion for anywhere between five to fifteen minutes.
+Massage the plaques in a circular motion for between five and fifteen minutes.
 Repeat this treatment every three days until you are satisfied with the results or until you fail to see the desired results after three months.
-This method is thought to help break up the hardened plaques which will be reabsorbed into the body.
+This method is thought to help break up the hardened plaques, which will be reabsorbed into the body.
 This is not some fringe idea.
-I have seen several studies now that suggest that shockwave therapy and high doses of vitamin E are a viable option for a non-invasive, effective and safe treatment for the disease.
-In fact, my review has even uncovered videos of urologists seeing similar success.
+I have seen several studies now that suggest that shockwave therapy and high doses of vitamin E are both viable options for a non-invasive, effective, and safe treatment for the disease.
+My review has even uncovered videos of urologists seeing similar success.

-- Vitamin E: I’m going to list this even though there appears to be a bit of debate over this.
-To be quite clear, I have reviewed a lot of material and my research has found materials that show that Vitamin E doesn’t work, and some materials that show that it does work – and even some in the middle saying that its antioxidant properties may help with pain during the acute phase of the disease, but that it won’t have any effect on the curvature (links provided are just for example).
+- Vitamin E: I’m going to list this even though there appears to be a bit of debate.
+To be quite clear, I have reviewed a lot of material, and my research has found materials that show that Vitamin E doesn’t work.
+Some materials show that it does work – and some in the middle say that its antioxidant properties may help with pain during the acute phase of the disease but won’t affect the curvature (links provided are just for example).
 Regardless, I am paying attention to the idea that quite a few doctors are suggesting that patients with Peyronie’s also often suffer from a deficiency of vitamin E and are seeing success with some of their patients when that deficiency is addressed.
 At the very least, know that quite a few clinics suggest taking it because antioxidants, such as vitamin E, taken for at least three months often accelerate scar maturation and healing.
 Either way, it’s worth a shot and cheap to try.

-- Erection Therapy: This is likely to be considered unconventional in some circles and it will not work for all men or in all cases but something interesting to note is that a good amount of materials on the subject suggests that increasing or maintaining blood flow is critical in healing this disease.
+- Erection Therapy: This is likely to be considered unconventional in some circles, and it will not work for all men or in all cases, but something interesting to note is that a good amount of materials on the subject suggests that increasing or maintaining blood flow is critical in healing this disease.
 That may be why you will see suggestions for drugs like pentoxyphyline or other E.D. medication.
-However, while your erections may hurt a bit during the acute phase, understand that an erect penis contains up to eight times the amount of blood as a flaccid penis.
-This is important because you’re essentially dealing with a wound and a wound that is not getting enough blood could take at least twice as long to heal.
+However, while erections may hurt a bit during the acute phase, understand that an erect penis contains up to eight times the amount of blood as a flaccid penis.
+This is important because you’re essentially dealing with a wound, and a wound not getting enough blood could take at least twice as long to heal.
 Erection therapy might help speed things up a bit.
-Note, however, that erection therapy is not about climax, penetration or aggressive motions.
+However, erection therapy is not about climax, penetration, or aggressive motions.
 It’s simply about getting blood to the penis and trying to keep it there for more than five minutes.
 This is good for most men anyway because the firmer you can keep your erections, the less likely you’ll be to get Peyronie’s disease in the first place.
 Be careful and listen to your body.

-- Proper Diet & Lifestyle: This should go without saying but getting proper blood flow is pointless if the blood is not carrying what you need to heal.
-A healthy diet and a healthy lifestyle not only promotes proper blood flow, but it can also deliver the nutrients necessary to heal and can even speed up the wound healing process.
+- Proper Diet & Lifestyle: This should go without saying, but getting adequate blood flow is pointless if the blood does not carry what you need to heal.
+A healthy diet and lifestyle promote proper blood flow, deliver the nutrients necessary to heal, and even speed up the wound-healing process.

 - Combo-Therapy: Using the suggested alternative supplements and techniques at the same time may provide substantial relief in rapid time for some men.
-Note, however, that ALL alternative treatment times will likely require no less than three months before any resolutions or improvements will be seen.
+However, all alternative treatment times will likely require no less than three months before any resolutions or improvements will be seen.

 Here are some supplement suggestions that can be delivered right to your door via Amazon.com